Lynn Ready (1944-2018)

-Born Lowrey Lynn Ready to Robert and Myrtle Ready, in Dallas, Texas, he began dancing and singing lessons at an early age, and soon was winning amateur contests in the Dallas and Ft.
+Born Lowrey Lynn Ready on December 3, 1944 to Robert and Myrtle Ready, in Dallas, Texas, he began dancing and singing lessons at an early age, and soon was winning amateur contests in the Dallas and Ft.
 Worth areas.
 Lynn, who was always billed by his middle name, sang on local radio and television shows from age three on, and later learned to play piano and the steel guitar.
 Lynn's first professional engagement was in February 1957, on a local Dallas television program, The Curt Massey Show.
 Shortly afterwards, Lynn took part in a regional audition for replacement Mouseketeers, and became the only Mouseketeer ever hired whose family wasn't already living in California.

 Lynn's family, including his older brother Jack, moved to Canoga Park, California, after Lynn won a spot on the show.
 Though offered a one-year contract with four options, Lynn, like all the other replacement Mouseketeers, found his Mousekareer lasting only six months.
 For a family that had uprooted itself and moved halfway across the country, this was a major disappointment.

 Lynn wound up on the Blue Team like the other third season replacement Mouseketeers.
 The Roll Call and Alma Mater segments had been filmed before they were hired, so they lacked even the hope of getting into those.
 With the show reduced to a half-hour format, the Mouseketeers no longer had a daily presence; two days a week were devoted to cartoons, serials, and a newsreel or encyclopedia special.
 Lynn's opportunities for performing were thus very limited.